nimsforest/nimsforestwork/docs/WORKFLOW.md

 # NimsforestWork Workflow Documentation

-A practical but thorough guide on how to manage a software product and development team using **distributed git-based coordination**.
+A practical but thorough guide on how to manage any type of work using **distributed git-based coordination**.
 The focus is to be as agile as possible while ensuring quality through **branch-based distributed locking** and **folder-based state tracking**.

 This document provides a high-level overview of the complete workflow.
 For detailed implementation, see:
 - **[TRIAGE.md](TRIAGE.md)** - Triage process and stamping workflow
 - **[DISTRIBUTEDLOCKING.md](DISTRIBUTEDLOCKING.md)** - Branch-based distributed locking mechanism

 This document covers all aspects from input (new things to make) to production (how to make quality items while staying nimble) to output (releasing new quality versions).
+The system applies to any type of work - software, hardware, documentation, research, or even atomic-level processes.

 ## Overview

-NimsforestWork implements a **distributed, git-native** issue management and product development workflow that supports the complete lifecycle from initial customer contact to production delivery.
-The system uses **branch-based distributed locking** to coordinate thousands of concurrent developers without requiring central coordination infrastructure.
+NimsforestWork implements a **distributed, git-native** issue management and work coordination workflow that supports the complete lifecycle from initial request to production delivery.
+The system uses **branch-based distributed locking** to coordinate thousands of concurrent workers without requiring central coordination infrastructure.

 ## Work Structure